• Skip to primary navigation

 Serving Suggestions

-• Pair this creamy soup with crusty Dutch Oven Bread or toasted Crostini to sop up the rich, Parmesan-scented broth.
+• Pair this creamy soup with crusty Dutch Oven Bread or toasted Crostini to sop up the rich, Parmesan-rich broth.

 More Comforting Chicken Soups